1

 cyclical expansion and contraction |

-restricting itself to being a finite universe).
+considered to be a finite universe).
 The universe

 undergoes cyclic oscillations between periods of compression and